 It looks like the guys from the French fashion brand Saint Honore know a thing or two about making a cheap thing (okay, a reasonably priced thing) look beautiful or, at least, extravagant.

-They simply cut out four holes in the matte black dial of the piece giving us view at the base plate of the good old ETA caliber 2824-2 automatic movement and at its slowly rotating calendar wheel that, too, comes as is.
+They simply took the idea of an “open heart” watch (the one where the exposed balance wheel serves as a poor guy’s tourbillon) and expanded it even further by cutting out four holes in the matte black dial and giving us view at the base plate of the good old ETA caliber 2824-2 automatic movement and at its slowly rotating calendar wheel that, too, comes as is.

 Purists will probably snort contemptuously at this artifact, however if you are primarily looking for a fashion watch that is reliable, looks cool, and doesn’t cost like a Ferrari (well, the official price is yet to be announced, but the Saint Honore Trocadero Automatic Open Dial is said to be modestly priced around $1000-$1500*), you should probably take a second look at this item.

-The only thing that I am not particularly impressed with is the underwhelming water resistance rating of this Trocadero Open Dial: just 5 ATM may be more or less adequate for a lot more expensive timekeepers target at persons who can afford having at least two or three timekeepers in their weekly rotation, each suitable for particular weather and activity.
-This one will probably be a “daily beater” for the greater majority of potential owners and its ability to protect the mechanical guts from corrosive properties of water doesn’t seem to be good enough for the piece to be as versatile as one might have expected.
+There are only two things that I am not particularly impressed with.
+First is the simple shape of the 41mm body, and the second is the underwhelming water resistance rating of this Trocadero Open Dial: just 5 ATM may be more or less adequate for a lot more expensive timekeepers target at persons who can afford to have at least two or three timekeepers in their weekly rotation, each suitable for particular weather and activity.
+This one will probably be a “daily beater” for the greater majority of potential owners and its ability to protect the mechanical guts from corrosive properties of water isn’t good enough for the piece to be as versatile as one might have expected.

 Photos: Saint Honore

 * UPDATE ON PRICE: It is actually priced at just €795 as listed at the brand’s own online store making it an even more interesting proposition.